The Dangers of Punishment and Corrections in Dog Training

 Most importantly, when you’re working with a trainer and they recommend a punishment or correction, question them on what it actually accomplishes.
 And think about it from the dog’s perspective.
 Are you being clear in your communication to the dog on WHAT THEY SHOULD DO or are you giving them a vague no with no guidance?

-As our dog’s guardians, its our responsibility to show them acceptable behaviors in various situations.
+Remember, as our dog’s guardians, it’s our responsibility to show them acceptable behaviors in various situations.
 A good, skilled trainer will always create the positive conditions to get the behavior we want out of the dog and teach you to do the same.
 A less skilled one will simply help you suppress the behavior.

 RSPCA Use of Correction Collars